indomie858/todolist-react/Backend Stuff/database/bin/database/README.md

 The parent of the task is required to ensure we get the correct task

 ## GetTaskByID(id string) (*TaskJSON, error)
-Called on by DestroyTaskById
+Returns the specified task

 ## GetTasks(parentid string) ([]*TaskJSON, error)
 Returns all tasks that have the provided parentid

-## UpdateTask(name, parentid string, fields url.Values) (*TaskJSON, error)
+## UpdateTask(id string, fields url.Values) (*TaskJSON, error)
-The parent of the task is required to ensure we get the correct task
+The id of the task is required

 ## DestroyTask(name, parentid string) error
 Checks for any subtasks and deletes those as well